Saga9103/t2yLLM/README.md

   `pip install -e .`

 - (Optional) Create a porcupine account on [picovoice](https://picovoice.ai/platform/porcupine/)
+- ATM if you want a custom keyword, it is **mandatory** to create a Picovoice account (check [Picovoice](https://picovoice.ai/)), train and download a custom keyword to get a working pipeline.

 - make sure **faster-whisper** is up to date